-Emily is excited to be joining Earth Haven Farm for her sixth full season as a farm intern.
+Emily is excited to be joining Earth Haven Farm for her seventh full season as a farm intern.
 She also manages the CSA program here at Earth Haven Farm and will be the person to contact for More Information or to Sign-up.
 We are looking forward to a great growing season and hope that you join us with your support.

 In 2017 Emily completed her Bachelor of Arts Honours in Indigenous Environmental Studies at Trent University.
 Emily’s relationship with Earth Haven began in 2014, the same summer that she and her mother, Sue, took a course in biodynamic farming from Rosemary Taylor and Kathryn Aunger, and the summer that Aric began harvesting the hay at her family farm.
 Growing up on a farm with cows and horses, goats and gardens, has instilled a love for the land that inspires her to pursue farming as a vocation.